recognising outstanding contributions to

 There are no major changes to last year’s categories.
 However, please note the following:

 - Green Economy Awards: This Award was introduced last year and is continued this year.
 It comes as a continuation of a similar award in previous years.

 - Communication Awards: Please take note that for this category, there is a special call to professional science communicators to apply.

 - Innovation Awards: We introduced a major change to the Innovation Category in 2017 and continue to place greater emphasis on ‘innovation’.

 - Research categories: The time periods for each category are now clearly anchored to the commencement of the research career.
 There is no requirement for a PhD.
 All research categories are now open to anyone currently involved in research.
 We have continued with the strengthened focus on the further development of outputs towards innovations.

 The deadline for online nomination registrations this year is 9 December 2019.
 Fully completed nomination documents have to be submitted by the second deadline (2 March 2020), where after adjudication commence.

 There are four sub-categories for individuals only, in research and its outputs and related fields.
 Contributions over a lifetime, research and its outputs for researchers and emerging researchers, as well as for management and related SET activities over defined periods.

 Engineering Research Capacity Development Awards

-The individuals must have demonstrated outstanding leadership in increasing the participation of young engineers and technologists in further research in their chosen SET fields, over the past five to ten years.
+The individuals must have demonstrated outstanding leadership in increasing the participation of young scientists and engineers in further research in an engineering field, over the past 5 to 10 years.